NeuroTech-Leuven/TheMindWitcher/src/Imaginary Movement/README.md

 ## Dataset
-The public dataset that was used to pre-train our models is the [Physionet dataset](https://physionet.org/content/eegmmidb/1.0.0/).
+The public dataset that was used to pre-train our models is the [PhysioNet dataset](https://physionet.org/content/eegmmidb/1.0.0/).
 This dataset consists of over 1500 one- and two-minute EEG recordings, sampled at 160 Hz, obtained from 109 volunteers.
 In summary, the experimental runs were:
 - Run 1: Baseline, eyes open
 - Run 2: Baseline, eyes closed
 - Run 3: Task 1 (open and close left or right fist)